music-suite/music-suite/docs/src/User-Guide.md

 ## MusicXML

-All standard representations support MusicXML output.
-The [musicxml2](http://hackage.haskell.org/package/musicxml2) package is used for parsing and pretty printing.
+TODO export MusicXML 3.0

-The output is fairly complete, with some limitations ([reports][issue-tracker] welcome).
-There are no plans to support input in the near future.
+There are no plans to support input at the moment.

-Beware of the extreme verboseness of XML, for example:
+TODO re-add toMusicXmlString?

 ```haskell
 toMusicXmlString $ asScore $ scat [c,d,e]